-In in the late 1980's, I worked with a family therapist in Germany, Annegret Hallanzy, to explore ways to live more meaningful lives.
+In in the 1980's, I worked with a family therapist in Germany, Annegret Hallanzy, to explore ways to live more meaningful lives.
 We developed a methodology that became a basis for what Annegret called VoVa (Visionsorientierte Veränderungsarbeit) and for what I called Soulwork Systemic Coaching.

 We developed effective ways to help people end self-sabotage, solve emotional problems and enjoy healthy relationships.
 We help people clarify relationships, resolve conflicts and manage emotions, unconscious objections and limiting beliefs.
 We found that most of these were relationship issues that, if resolved, lead to an experience of connection that Annegret called Vision and I called Soul.